-There are many performance opportunities for students on and off campus.
-These include informal dance showcases, the annual dance concert, musicals, as well as local, regional and national dance festivals and conferences.
-We have affiliations with the American College Dance Association (ACDA), CORPS de Ballet International and the National Dance Education Organization (NDEO).
+Dance students are offered many performance opportunities on and off campus.
+These include informal dance showcases, an annual dance concert, musicals, as well as local, regional and national dance festivals and conferences.
+WVU has affiliations with the American College Dance Association (ACDA), CORPS de Ballet International and the National Dance Education Organization (NDEO).

 Dance at West Virginia University began in 1928 by a group of women who founded the Orchesis Dance Ensemble.
 They experimented with what they called “free expression dance.”
 This new and innovative form of dance used the body as an instrument of interpretation—commonly known as Modern Dance.
 Over the past 82 years, Modern has been instrumental in building the Dance Program at WVU, especially under the direction of Mary Kathryne “Kacy” Wiedebusch.

-Because of the continued growth of Dance at WVU, the Dance Minor was established through the College of Creative Arts’ School of Theatre & Dance, and the emphasis has been extended to Ballet, Jazz, Tap and Contemporary.
-The Dance Minor is designed for any WVU student who is pursuing other majors outside of our program, but are interested in dance.
+Because of the continued growth of dance at WVU, a Dance Minor was designed for any WVU student who is pursuing other majors outside of our program, but are interested in dance.

 We welcome your questions and inquiries and hope that you will consider visiting our campus to personally experience the wonderful possibilities that WVU, and our dance program has to offer toward your educational pursuits.